yoriyatana/vMX-on-KVM/README.md

 press Ctrl + ]
 ```

-Connect to the VM console using the virsh console vrr-vm-name command.
+Connect to the VM console using the virsh console vm-name command.
 ```
 virsh console vMX-VM1
 ```